Kapil-bit/Web-portal/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 You also need to install multiple python libraries in order to run the ML model inside the server.
 Install tensorflow, keras, seaborn, pandas, numpy, scikit-learn using pip install <libraries_names>.
 The virtual environment along with libraries were not uploaded because of large file sizes.

+MapboxGL was used for an interactive map in the web page.
+Since the account is premium, we can't provide an access token.
+If you have an account over there, you can enter your own access token inside a config.js file present inside config folder on src.